flipcoder/textbeat/README.md

 It is intended to be used for vibrato.
 Vibrato functionality will change to pitch wheel oscillation in the future

-# Channels
+# Tracks

-Columns are separate channels, line them up for more than one instrument
+Columns are separate tracks, line them up for more than one instrument

 ```
 1<2  1